Luphen1/NewYork-Housing-Market-Portfolio/README.md

 3. Townhouse for sale has 4421.05 average property saquare footage by type of house with three bathroom and bedroom
 4. House for sales has 41.39% sum of price by type of house
 5. House for sale has total price of 2.9billion by type of house,having three bathroom and bedroom
-6. NewYork has 2.2million maximum price and maximum property square footage of 33000, having three bathroom and bedroom
+6. NewYork has 2.2million maximum price and maximum property square footage of 33000 by sublocality, having three bathroom and bedroom
-7. NewYork,NY 1309 has maximum price of 2.2m and property square footage of 33000 in staten island,NY 1304
+7. NewYork,NY 1309 has maximum price of 2.2m and property square footage of 33000 in staten island,NY 1304 by state, having three bathroom and bedroom
 8. Multi_family for sale has 37.10% GT by sum of property square footage by type of house